-11.1 Signatures in Electronic Filings.
+11.1 Signatures in Electronic Filings

 - (a) A registered user's log-in and password serve as the user's signature on all documents electronically filed with the court and as a signature for purposes of Fed.
 R. Civ.
 P. 11, these rules, and any other purpose for which a signature is required in connection with proceedings before the court. - (b) Except as provided by L.R.
 11.2, where a hand signature would otherwise appear, each document filed electronically by a registered user must be signed with the filing attorney's name, e.g., "/s/ John E. Attorney," a digital stamp, or a scanned handwritten signature. - (c) A registered user must not knowingly permit or cause his or her log-in and password to be used by anyone other than an authorized agent of the registered user.
-If a registered user has reason to suspect that the security of his or her log-in and password have been compromised, the clerk must be contacted immediately. - (d) Only a judge, a registered user, a self-represented litigant filing using PACER, the clerk of court, a court reporter, or deputy clerks of court may use the "/s/" signature form, and, except as provided by L.R.
-11.2(a), only when signing the document as the filer and filing electronically.
-All other signatures, including those on any affidavit, must be hand signatures.
+If a registered user has reason to suspect that the security of his or her log-in and password have been compromised, the clerk must be contacted immediately.

-11.2 Jointly Filed Documents; Multiple Signatures.
+11.2 Jointly Filed Documents; Multiple Signatures